netzbegruenung/passbolt-salt/README.md

+# About
+This Python module retrieves passwords for Passbolt groups to make them available in Saltstack Pillar.

-# passbolt-salt
+# License
-Script to retrieve Passbolt passwords for Saltstack Pillars
+MIT

-# Installation
+# Setup

 1. Clone this repo